movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/llvm-nm.rst

  Display dynamic symbols instead of normal symbols.

-.. option:: --export-symbols

- Print sorted symbols with their visibility (if applicable), with duplicates removed.

 .. option:: --extern-only, -g

  Print only symbols whose definitions are external; that is, accessible from